LingLIx/SCL-LLE/README.md

 ```

 ## Contact
-If you have any questions, please contact liling@nuaa.edu.cn
+If you have any question, please contact liling@nuaa.edu.cn